typhoonworks/lotus_web/guides/variables-and-widgets.md

 - **Set defaults if you want queries to auto-run** - widgets start empty unless defaults are configured

 ### Widget Selection
-- **Use Dropdowns** for:
+- **Use Static Dropdowns** for:
   - Status fields with known values
-  - Category selections
   - Boolean-like choices (Active/Inactive)
+  - Small, fixed lists that rarely change
+- **Use SQL Query Dropdowns** for:
+  - User lists, category selections
+  - Dynamic lookups from database tables
+  - Lists that change frequently
 - **Use Input fields** for:
   - Free-form text search
   - Numeric thresholds
-  - User IDs or custom values
+  - Custom values not in predefined lists

 ### Query Design
 - Design queries to handle empty/null variables gracefully